namakemono/kaggle-birdclef-2021/share_solution/README.md

 ### 3rd stage

-Candidate extraction from 2nd stage output (five birds extracted per clip(7sec)) The train_metadata is added as features and then classification for each of candidates (0:unlikely 1:likely) is performed by lightgbm.
+Candidate extraction from 2nd stage output (five birds extracted per clip(7sec)).
+The train_metadata & forward/backward frame information are added as features and then classification for each of candidates (0:unlikely 1:likely) is performed by lightgbm.

 training: train_short_audio data